Personal Immigration

 After spending 5 years in the UK as a civil partner, you will be eligible to apply for indefinite leave to remain.

-Switching Into the Civil Partner Visa Route From Within the UK
+20. Switching to the Civil Partner Visa Route in the UK

 An application for leave to remain as a civil partner can be made from within the UK, unless you are in the UK as a visitor or, with few exceptions, with valid leave granted for a period of 6 months or less.